LeonidKim1602/Map-s24900-s25706/README.md

 2. Logging in with "S" number and password;
 3. Adding schedule manually, while logged in as a student;
 4. Viewing classrooms on the map, repesented as red dots, according to personal schedule;
+5. [^1] Tracing path to a selected classroom from staircases and elevators.
-5. [^1] Adding points of interest available to everyone, who visits the website (onigiri stand on the first floor, cafeteria, coffee stand in Building A, companies' whereabouts during job fairs etc.);
+6. [^1] Adding points of interest available to everyone, who visits the website (onigiri stand on the first floor, cafeteria, coffee stand in Building A, companies' whereabouts during job fairs etc.);
-6. [^1] Adding schedule automatically if group number is provided;
+7. [^1] Adding schedule automatically if group number is provided;

 [^1]: - optional, we'll see how it goes :)